40+ Books About Paris You MUST Read Before Visiting France

 We’ll Always Have Paris by Jennifer Coburn

 This heart-warming memoir of time spent in Paris is a must-read for any Francophiles who wish to delve deeper into the secrets of the City of Love.
-A memoir from Jennifer about adventures she had around Europe together with her daughter,
+A memoir from Jennifer about the adventures she had around Europe together with her daughter, travelling through 12 cities, their journey starts in Paris.

 Buy We’ll Always Have Paris here